anamihiczunic/test_app/README.md

 # README

-Complete Ruby on Rails Developer Course by Ana Mihic Zunic
+First test repo on the Complete Ruby on Rails Developer Course by Ana Mihic Zunic